About the Journal

 Erratum – published when errors are the result of the editing or production process, such as significant typographical errors, errors in the number or numbering of tables or their legends, revisions sent by authors but not included in the paper during the editing process, incorrect data in the affiliation or e-mail addresses of authors.

-Paper’s removal
+Paper’s retraction

 A published paper may be removed in exceptional circumstances.
 This may happen if any legal issues arise or are expected to arise in connection with the paper, the distribution of the paper is suspended by a court order, the content of that paper may pose a serious threat to life or health, the paper violates the copyright of others, or if the paper is deemed to defame or infringe the rights of third parties.